Massachusetts: 19th century

 In 1820, Maine separated from Massachusetts and entered the Union as the 23rd state due to the ratification of the Missouri Compromise.

 Textile mills, such as the one depicted here in Lowell, made Massachusetts a leader in the Industrial Revolution.

 During the 19th century, Massachusetts became a national leader in the American Industrial Revolution, with factories around cities such as Lowell and Boston producing textiles and shoes, and factories around Springfield producing tools, paper, and textiles.
 The state's economy transformed from one based primarily on agriculture to an industrial one, initially making use of water-power and later the steam engine to power factories.
 Canals and railroads were being used in the state for transporting raw materials and finished goods.
 At first, the new industries drew labor from Yankees on nearby subsistence farms, though they later relied upon immigrant labor from Europe and Canada.

-Although Massachusetts was the first slave-holding colony with slavery dating back to the early 1600s, the state became a center of progressivist and abolitionist (anti-slavery) activity in the years leading up to the American Civil War.
-Horace Mann made the state's school system a national model.
+Although Massachusetts was one of the first English colonies to legally institutionalize slavery in the early seventeenth century, the state ultimately transformed into a vital epicenter of progressivist and abolitionist activity in the decades leading up to the American Civil War.
+Furthermore, as secretary of the state board of education, Horace Mann championed systemic reforms that established the Massachusetts public school system as a national model.
 Henry David Thoreau and Ralph Waldo Emerson, both philosophers and writers from the state, also made major contributions to American philosophy.
 Furthermore, members of the transcendentalist movement within the state emphasized the importance of the natural world and emotion to humanity.

 Although significant opposition to abolitionism existed early on in Massachusetts, resulting in anti-abolitionist riots between 1835 and 1837, abolitionist views there gradually increased throughout the next few decades.
 Abolitionists John Brown and Sojourner Truth lived in Springfield and Northampton, respectively, while Frederick Douglass lived in Boston and Susan B. Anthony in Adams.
 The works of such abolitionists contributed to Massachusetts's actions during the Civil War.
 Massachusetts was the first state to recruit, train, and arm a Black regiment with White officers, the 54th Massachusetts Infantry Regiment.
 In 1852, Massachusetts became the first state to pass compulsory education laws.